YarosJ/simple-MERN-app/README.md

-# Express.js RESTful SPA React.js application.
+# Express.js RESTful/GraphQL SPA React.js application.

 This is a simple single page application with registration and admin panel that manages access to resources.
 The resources in this application are recommendations (displayed in the carousel), users and pages of site.